zbalkan/zbalkan.github.io/_posts/2025-01-25-wazuhevtx.md

         mail: 'False'
 ```

-Check matched rules, extracted fields, and compliance mappings: you can see, without needing a custom decoder, we extracted all JSON fields, then we managed to get the Sysmon event as a level-0 alert.

 ### Let's (re)play

-The reason is mentioned in the introduction.
-We are complementing the log testing capability of Wazuh, and Event Logs were an edge case.
+The reason I built this, as mentioned in the introduction, to complement the log testing capability of Wazuh, and Event Logs were an edge case.
+A very big one.
 You can now replay known attacks, and see the detection capabilities of your ruleset.

 Let's give it a shot with amazing [EVTX-ATTACK-SAMPLES](https://github.com/sbousseaden/EVTX-ATTACK-SAMPLES) repository by [Samir Bousseaden](https://x.com/sbousseaden).

 <img src="/assets/attack-samples.png" width="600" alt="Screenshot of the Github repository">

-In the same repo we download the `UACME_59_Sysmon.evtx`, a small sample of events indicating the logs generated when the Windows User Account Control (UAC) bypass tool [UACME](https://github.com/hfiref0x/UACME) for privilege escalation.
+In the same repo, I downloaded the `UACME_59_Sysmon.evtx`, a small sample of events indicating the logs generated when the Windows User Account Control (UAC) bypass tool [UACME](https://github.com/hfiref0x/UACME) for privilege escalation.

 <img src="/assets/uacme.png" width="600" alt="Screenshot of the file from Github repository">

 My methodoogy includes comparison of the event log displayed on Event Viever against Wazuh logtest results.
-We are using the default ruleset, so that we can see what Wazuh base ruleset is capable of, and if we have opportunities to write custom detections.
+I am using the default ruleset, so that it is possible to see what Wazuh base ruleset is capable of, and if there are any opportunities to write custom detections.

 <img src="/assets/uacme-sysmon.png" width="600" alt="Screenshot of the event logs">

-We see that there are 7 events in the sample# therefore i will include 7 subsections here.
+You can see that there are 7 events in the sample, therefore I will include 7 subsections here.

 #### Log 1 (20:43:58.350 UTC): Initial Execution of UACMe (Akagi_64.exe)